Skip to contents

 Configure a Problem object to be solved with the epsilon-constraint multi-objective method.

 In this method, one objective is designated as the primary objective and is optimized directly, while the remaining objectives are transformed into \(\varepsilon\)-constraints.
+Multiple subproblems are generated using a run design supplied through runs.

 This function does not solve the problem.
 It stores the method configuration in x$data$method, to be used later by solve.